DominicJones/snippets/autodiff_ccm.md

 _A key part of the design is that the expression does not provide a built-in means to compute anything, nor does its nodes hold any data, except references or copies of the terminals.
 All the computation is performed by an evaluator._

 From the perspective of the language features and techniques, the following are essential:
+- RAII; evaluation through destructor calls
 - variadic types, i.e. ```template<typename...
 Ts>```
 - universal references, i.e. ```template<typename T> auto fn(T &&v)```
 - `template expressions', i.e. ```Expression<Op, Args...>```

+## Fundamental difficulties

+Since the adjoint is essentially the transpose of the application of the chain rule, this amounts needing a reverse-order accumulation of partial derivatives.
+For `pure functional' code this can be assured.
+However, alogorithms often branch and values are mutated; these need to be handled somehow.